vinhgithub83/DataProVe/README.md

 <h2> Downloads: </h2>
 The tool is available in two formats, .exe and .pyc.
 You just need to download and double click on them to run the program.

-- <b> DataProVe-v0.9.3.pyc (Recommended) </b>: If you want to run the .pyc file, then you need to install, <b> Python version 3.8.2 or 3.8.5 32bit/64bit or above </b> (from https://www.python.org/downloads/).
+- <b> DataProVe-v0.9.4.pyc  </b>: To run the .pyc file you need to install, <b> Python version 3.8.2 or 3.8.5 32bit/64bit or above </b> (from https://www.python.org/downloads/).
 If you have an older version of Python (e.g. Python 3.6), the .pyc file still runs, but some functionality might be missing.
       * This file can be run by either double clicking on the DataProVe-v0.9.3.pyc file, or
       * from command line, e.g., under Windows cmd using the command (assumed that you already added Python to path, see this guide https://geek-university.com/python/add-python-to-the-windows-path/):

-            python "<replace_with_path_to_file>\DataProVe-v0.9.3.pyc"
+            python "<replace_with_path_to_file>\DataProVe-v0.9.4.pyc"

 Note: Virustotal found DataProVe-v0.9.3.pyc clean by 61 scan engines: https://www.virustotal.com/gui/file/5931c949bf42b041a6fec6d9a0b305a0e9b451d26e87dd40c9c136423c7c0f33/detection)

-- <b> DataProVe-v0.9.3.exe </b>: Just double click on the file to run it.
-You might be asked in Windows if you really want to run/trust the .exe file (as it is not digitally signed and shown as unknown publisher).
-The app contains no malicious code, so it's safe to run (59 antivirus scan engines found it safe, including BitDefender, Kaspersky, Sophos AV, McAfee, Microsoft).

 <h2> Policy and Architecture Files Used in the Manual: </h2>